Shelley Treacher Anxiety, Binge Eating & Loneliness

 Body centred psychotherapy helps you to be able to be able to handle and manage this process.
 The result is much more stability, confidence and happiness.

 Please see my website for more in depth descriptions of how this therapeutic approach may help you.

 Frequency and duration of sessions

-Counselling and psychotherapy sessions are usually weekly and last for an hour (50 minute sessions in clinics).
-It is possible to have sessions more or less often or for longer than an hour.
+Counselling and psychotherapy sessions are usually weekly and last for an hour.
+It is possible to have sessions more often, or for longer than an hour.

 After the initial session clients usually commit to a few sessions (4-6) at a regular time and then we review your situation.
 Both short term and long term therapy is available here.